AVSystem/developer-zone/docs/Device_tests/Configure_tests.md

 ##	Listing tests

 The tests appearing in the **Device test repository** panel are presented in the form of a searchable alphabetical list to ensure their convenient viewing and management.
-Read on this section to learn how to use the search to list your test cases.
+Read on this section to learn how to use the search to list your tests.

 ### Using the search